trussworks/terraform-aws-logs/README.md

 Steps for updating existing buckets managed by this module:

-- **Option 1: Disable ACLs.** In order to update an existing log bucket to use the new AWS recommended defaults, use this module's default values for the new input variables.
-Using those settings will disable S3 access control lists for the bucket and set object ownership to `BucketOwnerEnforced`.
-Update the log bucket policy to grant `s3:PutObject` permission to the logging service principal (`logging.s3.amazonaws.com`).
+- **Option 1: Disable ACLs.** This module's default values for `control_object_ownership`, `object_ownership`, and `s3_bucket_acl` follow the
+  new AWS recommended best practice.
+For a new S3 bucket, using those settings will disable S3 access control lists for the bucket and set object ownership to `BucketOwnerEnforced`.
+For an existing bucket that is used to store s3 server access logs, the bucket ACL permissions for the S3 log delivery group must be migrated to the bucket policy.
+The changes must be applied in multiple steps.

+Step 1: Update the log bucket policy to grant `s3:PutObject` permission to the logging service principal (`logging.s3.amazonaws.com`).

   Example: